Blendify/blender-manual/trunk/blender_docs/manual/data_system/files/relative_paths.rst

 Many blend-files reference external images or other linked blend-files.
 A path tells Blender where to look for these files.
-If the external files are moved, the blend-file that references them won't look right.
+If the external files are moved, the blend-file that references them will not look right.

 When you specify one of these external files, the default option is to make the path relative.
 Blender stores a partial path evaluated relative to the directory location of the referencing blend-file.